adelhpour/SBNE/docs/auto.rst

 Auto-Layout
 ###########

 In SBNE, the auto-layout algorithm, which is implemented by :ref:`APIReference/functions/LayoutInfo/ne_li_addLayoutFeaturesToNetowrk:ne_li_addLayoutFeaturesToNetowrk`, is a tool to set the position and dimensions of each graphical object in the network of an SBML model, including :ref:`Compartments <APIReference/classes/layout/NCompartment:NCompartment>`, :ref:`Species <APIReference/classes/layout/NSpecies:NSpecies>`, :ref:`Reactions <APIReference/classes/layout/NReaction:NReaction>`, :ref:`SpeciesReferences <APIReference/classes/layout/NSpeciesReference:NSpeciesReference>`, and :ref:`Texts <APIReference/classes/layout/NText:NText>`.
-SBNE makes use of eihter of the following algorithms to set these values:
+SBNE makes use of either of the following algorithms to set these values:

 a) Graphviz layout algorithms
 =============================